ost-cas-fee-adv-22-23/design-system-component-library-yeahyeahyeah/packages/design-system-component-library-yeahyeahyeah/README.md

 ```shell
 git clone git@github.com:tomschall/mumble-test-stack-yeahyeahyeah.git folder-name
 ```

+Follow the steps [Add credentials](#add-credentials), if you don't have access to the [mumble npm package](https://github.com/smartive-education/design-system-component-library-yeahyeahyeah/pkgs/npm/design-system-component-library-yeahyeahyeah).

 From within the new folder, run `yarn install && yarn dev` to start the dev server.